google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/index.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: It's important to understand what your app or site feels like when connectivity is poor or unreliable, and build accordingly.
+description: It's important to understand what using your app or site feels like when connectivity is poor or unreliable, and build accordingly.
 A range of tools can help you.

 {# wf_updated_on: 2016-08-29 #}
 {# wf_published_on: 2016-05-09 #}